nirvikBasnet/nirvikBasnet/README.md

 Hey hi 👋 ,
 <br />
-i'm Nirvik, a passionate self-taught full stack web developer and a freelance software engineer based in Sydney, Australia.
+i'm Nirvik, a passionate full stack web developer and software engineer based in Sydney, Australia.
 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+I am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happens through open-source.